Melissa Ann Pinney: Girl Ascending (2010)

-Cellar Door Series (2001-Present)
+Cellar Door Series (2001–2016)

-Pinney made the first picture in the Cellar Door Series in May, 2001.
+Pinney made the first picture in the Cellar Door Series in May 2001.
 After celebrating her daughter Emma's sixth birthday with a backyard party, Emma climbed up on the old cellar door.
 Pinney was inspired by Alfred Stieglitz's 1921 portrait of Georgia Engelhard to make a picture.
 Afterward, Pinney decided to continue the project, at first once a year and then once every season or so.
 Emma is now twenty one years old; the photographs span over a decade from 2001 to 2016 and continuing.

 TWO (2015)

 TWO, edited and introduced by Ann Patchett demonstrates the duality in our relationships and in the world that surrounds us.
 The photographs are of pairs—mostly, but not always human—that display or imply elusive connections of mind, of spirit, or of simply of the act of being.
 Photographs include children at play, aging friends, parent and child, couples in love, two nesting tea cups, twin teen-age boys, two chairs in autumn, among many others.
 The photographs are laid out in short sequences, with an essay placed between each sequence.
 The essays by the contemporary writers, Billy Collins, Edwidge Danticat, Elizabeth Gilbert, Allan Gurganus, Jane Hamilton, Barbara Kingsolver, Elizabeth McCracken, Maile Meloy, Susan Orlean, and Richard Russo.